-Sempra Energy Annual Meeting of Shareholders May 12, 2010
+Sempra Energy Annual Meeting of Shareholders May 13, 2011

-Balboa Bay Club and Resort 1221 West Coast Highway (Pacfic Coast Highway/Highway 1) Newport Beach, CA 92663
+The Balboa Bay Club and Resort 1221 West Coast Highway (Pacfic Coast Highway/Highway 1) Newport Beach, CA 92663

 Parking at the resort will be by valet only.
-The cost of valet parking, including gratuity, will be covered by the company (your valet ticket will be validated upon registration).
+The cost of valet parking, including gratuity, will be covered by Sempra Energy (your valet ticket will be validated upon registration with Shareholder Services).